 Hazardous activities are the other main category of lifestyle factors that insurers consider.
 Dangerous occupations in industries such as mining, construction and security, and dangerous pastimes such as skydiving, mountain climbing and diving can often result in loadings being applied, or cover being declined.

 5. Your cover amount and policy options

 The amount you want to cover is the last main factor that goes into determining your premium.
 The higher the amount you wish to cover, the higher the premium.

-Some policies also offer options like serious illness cover and injury cover.
-You’ll normally pay a little extra for these options.
+Some policies also offer optional covers like serious illness cover, which you’ll normally pay a little extra for.

 Generally policies will include an automatic inflation protection feature which has the effect of increasing your cover amount by some pre-determined percentage (usually between 3–5%).
 This will also result in a proportionate increase in the premium you pay.
 This feature can generally be opted out on an annual basis.

 How much would it cost me?